jchip/fynpo/docusaurus/docs/intro.md

   > You no longer have to guess or find the version of a package when looking at stack traces.

 - **Package Guaranteed Single Copy**: Any package version will have only one copy in `node_modules`

   > A directory layout of packages in `node_modules` that ensures there's only one copy of each package.

+- **Automated Releasing**: Automatic version bump and publishing

+  > Never have to decide how to bump your package versions again.
+Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) in your git commit messages, and fynpo help you automatically update package versions and CHANGELOG, and then publish them to the registry for you.
+When publishing, it ensures that all your packages built without error before publishing any of them, so you are not left with a partially completed release process.

+- **Incremental Builds**: Out of the box caching for builds

+  > Build caching support out of the box.
+Using your own rules or npm files rules to generate the files for caching so you can avoid running the same build multiple times.

+- **Remote Caching**: Share build cache on a remote server

+  > Enable you to upload your build cache to a remote server for sharing with other team members or CI/CD jobs.

 ## How It Works